The most common and popular signs of a personal loan scam in South Africa.

 In South Africa, loan scams are on the rise and consumers have lost millions of rands due to fraud.

-Since well people are losing their jobs, they turn to run to personal loans to survive this pandemic.
+Since many people are losing their jobs, they turn to personal loans to survive this pandemic.

 At the same time, loan scammers also come up with creative ways to scam unsuspecting loan seekers of their hard-earned money.

 So today I want to show ways you can easily spot a loan scam and be safe.

 In South Africa, there’s no such as no credit check loans.

 Each lender must be interested in your payment history and credit rating score.
 Whoever shows no interest in your credit check, just know it’s a huge red flag with a high chance of being a loan scam.

 Whether it’s a secured or unsecured loan, your credit is very important in the process of borrowing money.